drewolson/pipe/README.txt

 == DESCRIPTION:

-Based on yahoo!
-Pipes, pipe lets you aggregate a bunch of RSS feeds based on filters.
+Pipe lets you aggregate a bunch of RSS feeds based on filters.
 Tell pipe the url of the feed, and then give it a hash of xml tag names plus patterns those tags must fit.
 Use with sinatra, easy as pie.

 == FEATURES/PROBLEMS: